revesansparole/pkglts/doc/option/coverage/main.rst

     (dvlpt)$ coverage report

 The coverage module is configured as to produce the same output than when calling nosetests.
-You can alss produce an html report that directly point to the incriminated non covered statements::
+You can also produce an html report that directly point to the incriminated non covered statements::

     (dvlpt)$ coverage html